semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 {% endhighlight %}

 `nc` (for *netcat*) will send the data piped to it from `queries.json`, using *UDP* protocol (`-u` argument).

+### Searching

+WOOOOOW !
+Can you believe it ?!
+We are finally there, talking about the most important and valuable feature of Elasticsearch: **The full-text search** !!

+But first, I need to be honest with you.
+There is still plenty of things that need to be said about other features of Elasticsearch.
+I am thinking about routing, Segment merging, and so on.
+Nevertheless, I don't want this article to be boring, so I decided to talk about full-text search now, since routing & cie are not essentials to practice full-text search.

+Let me introduce you a to full-text search.